 on 1.
-In addition to the active ingredient cannabidiol, the active ingredients clonazepam, felbamate, fenfluramine, lamotrigine, rufinamide and topiramate are approved for the therapeutic indication of Lennox-Gastaut syndrome (LGS).
+In addition to the active ingredient cannabidiol, the active ingredient everolimus is specifically approved for the treatment of seizures associated with tuberous sclerosis (TSC) for subjects with refractory partial seizures.

-Brivaracetam, bromide, carbamazepine, cenobamate, clobazam, clonazepam, eslicarbazepine, ethosuximide, gabapentin, lacosamide, lamotrigine, levetiracetam, mesuximide, oxcarbazepine, perampanel, phenobarbital, phenytoin, primidone, pregabalin, topiramate, valproic acid, vigabatrin and zonisamide are approved for certain types of seizures or generally for the treatment of epileptic seizures.
+The following active ingredients are approved for certain seizure types or generally for the treatment of epileptic seizures: Brivaracetam, bromide, carbamazepine, cenobamate, clobazam, clonazepam, eslicarbazepine, ethosuximide, gabapentin, lacosamide, lamotrigine, levetiracetam, mesuximide, oxcarbazepine, perampanel, phenobarbital, phenytoin, primidone, pregabalin, topiramate, valproic acid, vigabatrin and zonisamide.